 - Under certain circumstances, such as the death of a shareholder, the remaining members or directors are required to take the shares of the deceased member.

-Director’s power to authors share transfers
+Director’s power to authorise share transfers

 In many private limited companies, the board of directors has the default power to refuse a share transfer.
-However, this is not ideal for some companies because it can have serious limitations for the owners (shareholders) of the business.
+However, this may not ideal for some companies because it can have serious limitations for the owners (shareholders) of the business.

 When a shareholder wishes to sell some of all of his/her shares, the other members will be required to pass a resolution at a general meeting to approve the transfer, in accordance with the provisions in the Articles and Shareholders’ Agreement.
 Alternatively, shareholders can often simply write into the company individually waiving their right to pre-emption.

 It is common for companies to include buy-back options in their Articles, which dictate that any directors or employees who hold shares must transfer their shares back to the company when they leave.
 This is to ensure that only those directly involved in the business can be shareholders, and that the company always retains control of who may be issued with shares.
 Buy-backs, on the whole are a more complicated affair than simple transfers, and companies seeking to undertake this should seek legal advice beforehand.